Who should buy the On Cloudrunner

 On-Cloudrunner-upper-width

-We measured the upper width in the forefoot to be 97.3 mm.
-It sits at the average among our lab-tested shoes (98.5 mm).
+We measured the upper width in the widest part of the forefoot at 97.3 mm.
+It sits at the average of our lab-tested shoes (98.5 mm).

 On-Cloudrunner-fit